treeverse/lakeFS/docs/using/aws_cli.md

 ## Configuration

-We would like to configure an AWS profile for lakeFS
+We would like to configure an AWS profile for lakeFS.

-### Configure credentials
-First of all lets configure the lakeFS credentials
+In order to configure the lakeFS credentials run:
 ```
  aws configure --profile lakefs
 ```